osteele/imu-tools/npm-package/README.md

 onSensorData(data => console.info('sensor data:', data))
 ```

-If the HTML page includes the `data.gui` library:
+## Connection Settings Control Panel

+By default, the web page connects to an MQTT broker running on the local machine,

+This can be changed, by enabling a control panel that allows the user to specify
+the MQTT connection settings.

+Add the following to the HTML header:

 ```html
     <script src="https://cdn.jsdelivr.net/npm/dat.gui@0.7.6/build/dat.gui.min.js"></script>
 ```

-the page will display a GUI controller that allows the user to specify the
+The page will now display a control panel in the upper right corner.

+The location of the control panel can be customized by adding an HTMl element
+with id `connection-gui`.

-MQTT connection settings.
-This controller saves the settings to local storage,
+The controller saves the connection settings to local storage.
+They are used by
-so that they are re-used across all pages that include the library.
+all pages that include this library.

+## Acknowledgements

+This code uses the [Eclipse Paho JavaScript
+Client](https://www.eclipse.org/paho/clients/js/) for MQTT connectivity.
+It uses
+[dat.gui](https://github.com/dataarts/dat.gui) to display the control panel.

 ## License